Nitrogen vacancy centers in diamond as angle-squared sensors: Experimental Data

-As seen in \figref{fig:DipShift}, the ESR dip that shifts down in frequency on increasing magnetic field does so linearly.
-Fitting the experimental data to a straight line, we get an x-intercept of 102.46~$mT$, which is very close to the expected value of $B_\mathit{zfs}$, and a y-intercept of 2.863~$GHz$, which is very close to the expected frequency of the ESR dip without an external magnetic field.
-At various magnitudes of $B_\mathit{ext}$, we quantitatively explored the variation of the ESR dip depth and location, with respect to both $\phi$ and $\Theta$ angles, and found this variation to be quadratic.
-We explored this variation with $\phi$ and $\Theta$ iteratively, and for the plots presented here, we fixed the azimuthal angle at its minima (266.5$^\circ$ for the location (b) on this nanocrystal).
-This quadratic variation was expected from~\eqnref{eq:EigEnergies}, and the variation of the ESR dip frequency (normalized for the plot's y-axis) with respect to $\phi$ is plotted in~\figref{fig:QuadSens}.
-The experimental data (normalized for the plot's x-axis) with the expected theoretical results is plotted in~\figref{fig:EigDiff-E+T}, and they seem to be in great agreement.
-The data presented here was fit to quadratic functions, and the coefficient of the quadratic term at different magnitudes of $B_\mathit{ext}$ was noted as the sensitivity of measuring $\theta^2$ at that magnetic field.
-These experimentally measured sensitivities are plotted in~\figref{fig:Sens} and seem to be in great agreement with the expected theoretical behavior.
-This experimentally verifies that the NV centers are great $\theta^2$ sensors, the sensitivity for which increases as $B_\mathit{ext}$ increases, and diverges as it approaches $B_\mathit{zfs}$.
-As mentioned before, for a general magnetic field sensor, say the NV center measuring the component of the magnetic field along its axis, the sensitivity of measuring $\theta^2$ would be linear, as shown by '$B_z$ Sensor' line on plot~\figref{fig:Sens}.
-This clearly shows that if the NV centers' axis is aligned with $B_\mathit{ext}$, they can work as great $\theta^2$ sensors.
+By sweeping $B_\mathit{ext}$ between 0-95~mT in $\Theta$ and $\phi$ space, the ESR dip was observed to shift down linearly in frequency on increasing the magnitude of $B_\mathit{ext}$, as seen in \figref{fig:DipShift}.
+Fitting this experimental data to a straight line, we get an $x$-intercept of 102.46~mT, which is very close to the expected value of $B_\mathit{zfs}$ = 102.5~mT, and a $y$-intercept of 2.863~GHz, which is very close to zero-field splitting, $\Delta$ = 2.87~GHz.
+At several magnitudes of $B_\mathit{ext}$, the variation of the ESR dip frequency, with respect to $\phi$ and $\Theta$, was found to be quadratic, as in \figref{fig:QuadSens} and \figref{fig:EigDiff-E+T}.
+The coefficients of the $\theta^2$ dependence at different magnitudes of $B_\mathit{ext}$ is shown as the sensitivity in \figref{fig:Sens} and are in excellent agreement with the expected theoretical behavior.
+This experimentally verifies that the NV centers are highly sensitive $\theta^2$ sensors, with sensitivity that increases as $B_\mathit{ext}$ increases, and diverges as it approaches $B_\mathit{zfs}$.
+For comparison, if the NV center were only affected by the component of the magnetic field along its $\hat{z}$ axis, the $\theta^2$ sensitivity would be linear with $B_\mathit{ext}$, as in~\figref{fig:Sens}.